 Types of discrimination at work

-When discrimination occurs, it’s classed into one of two categories, direct or indirect discrimination.
+When discrimination occurs, it’s classed into one of four categories, direct or indirect discrimination, harassment or victimisation.

 Direct discrimination involves treating an employee worse than your other staff because they have (or you assume they have) a protected characteristic.
 It may also be because they’re connected with someone that has a protected characteristic.